Transport in Germany: Trams (Straßenbahn)

-Germany was among the first countries to have electric street - running railways and Berlin has one of the longest tram networks in the world.
+Germany was among the first countries to have electric streetcars, and Berlin has one of the longest tram networks in the world.
 Many West German cities abandoned their previous tram systems in the 1960s and 1970s while others upgraded them to "Stadtbahn" (~light rail) standard, often including underground sections.
 In the East, most cities retained or even expanded their tram systems and since reunification a trend towards new tram construction can be observed in most of the country.
 Today the only major German city without a tram or light rail system is Hamburg.
 Tram-train systems like the Karlsruhe model first came to prominence in Germany in the early 1990s and are implemented or discussed in several cities, providing coverage far into the rural areas surrounding cities.
+Trams exist in all but two of the states of Germany (Hamburg and Schleswig Holstein being the exception) and in 13 of the 16 state capitals (Wiesbaden being the capital outside the aforementioned states without a tram system).
+While there have been attempts to (re)-establish tram systems in many cities that formerly had them (for example Aachen, Kiel, Hamburg) as well as in some cities that never had them, but are comparatively close to a city that does (for example Erlangen, Wolfsburg), only a handful of such proposals have come to fruition since World War II - the Saarbahn (trams defunct in 1965; Saarbahn established in 1997) in Saarbrücken, Heilbronn Stadtbahn (defunct in 1955, re-established as an extension of Stadtbahn Karlsruhe in 1998) and a few extensions across the border - the Strasbourg tramway to Kehl and the Trams in Basel to Weil am Rhein.

 Air transport

 Short distances and the extensive network of motorways and railways make airplanes uncompetitive for travel within Germany.
 Only about 1% of all distance travelled was by plane in 2002.
 But due to a decline in prices with the introduction of low-fares airlines, domestic air travel is becoming more attractive.
 In 2013 Germany had the fifth largest passenger air market in the world with 105,016,346 passengers.
 However, the advent of new faster rail lines often leads to cuts in service by the airlines or even total abandonment of routes like Frankfurt-Cologne, Berlin-Hannover or Berlin-Hamburg.